 This is a sincere question.
 Still,”Whhaaa?”
 Indeed, it is.
 So many fun themes to enjoy during the Christmas season, but this is the reason for the season, celebrating God’s introduction of grace through love, joy, peace and hope into the human realm.
 Year in and year out, with so much repetition in our household, I marvel that this tidbit has not been absorbed.

 Is the real Gift of Christmas Santa’s delivery and mom’s efforts at neatly placing pretty packages under the tree?
 It wouldn’t be surprising that he might think so, as he is also encouraged to save his money for gifts for his sisters.
 Attempting a mad dash around the shopping mall in December is a recipe for frustration…so not a lot of mad dashing in mall crowds for me.
 I attempt to order on-line, despite the shipping charges.
 He sees when I hide my screen and suggests he needs to let mom shop.

 The packaged gifts are ours to enjoy for a few weeks post-Christmas.
 But we have an opportunity to receive the ongoing gifts from above and incarnate them as part of our daily lives.

 Love and joy and peace and hope can be ours all year through.
 Daily life doesn’t necessarily affirm that truth though.
 Many challenges.
 It’s no different Christmas week as I attempt to manifest that love and peace and hope and joy I’ve been given.

 So I’ll set my heart again to daily listening and daily receiving the enduring gifts of this season, as I focus again on love and joy and hope and peace…

 …a daily practice of loving when it doesn’t feel instinctive or comfortable and sometimes not even deserved

 …choosing joy when circumstances aren’t seamless and smooth

-…hopeful despite failures of others around me, and definitely hopeful despite my own
+…hopeful despite mistakes of others around me and hopeful despite my own

 …and always choosing peace anyway…